-The implementation of this policy will be reviewed on a termly basis through the safeguarding steering group and an annual basis in the form of a report to the Board of Governors.

-- The policy and procedure will be approved on an annual basis by the Board of Governors. - Safeguarding, Protection and Promoting the welfare of children and adults at risk, particularly the number of cases, types of issues presented and training compliance will be monitored regularly by the Board of Governors.
+- The implementation of this policy will be reviewed on a termly basis through the safeguarding steering group and an annual basis in the form of a report to the Board of Governors. - The policy and procedure will be approved on an annual basis by the Board of Governors and ratified by the Wirral Safeguarding Children Partnership. - Safeguarding, Protection and Promoting the welfare of children and adults at risk, particularly the number of cases, types of issues presented and training compliance will be monitored regularly by the Board of Governors.